-Contributions as shown below shall be made to the COPE Pension Plan Fund per hour
+Contributions as shown in Schedule C - Wage Schedule shall be made to the COPE Pension Plan Fund per hour.

 ARTICLE OF.300 - DUES

 The Contractor shall deduct Union dues and assessments from each Employee's pay as directed in writing by the Affiliated Union and shall remit the same to the Affiliated Union monthly together with a written statement containing the names of the Employees for whom the deductions were made and the amount of each deduction.
 The Employee shall sign a dues deduction authorization form which shall be a part of the documentation procedure.